Flexbox, Grid Layout, and Media Queries: An Advanced CSS Guide for Professional Web Designers

 Grid Areas

-It is used grid-template-areas to create a design based on area names, facilitating the placement of elements and to assign elements to specific areas it is used grid-area.
+Use grid-template-areas to create a layout based on area names, making it easier to place elements, and to assign elements to specific areas use grid-area.

 .container {